-The College reserves the right to investigate alleged Prohibited Conduct under this Policy occurring off-campus when such conduct adversely affects the College Community, poses a threat of harm to the College Community; interferes with the College's pursuit of its educational objectives and mission, and/or if a student or employee is charged with a serious violation of state or federal law.
-Title IX Sexual Harassment occurs in the College's education program or activity, against a person in the United States.
-Education program or activity includes locations, events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the conduct occurs, and includes any building owned or controlled by a student organization that is officially recognized by the College.
+The College reserves the right to investigate alleged Prohibited Conduct under this Policy occurring offcampus when such conduct adversely affects the College Community, poses a threat of harm to the College Community; interferes with the College's pursuit of its educational objectives and mission, and/or if a student or employee is charged with a serious violation of state or federal law.
+This includes, education programs or activities, locations, events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the conduct occurs.
+In addition, it includes any building owned or controlled by a student organization that is officially recognized by the College.